TezBaydu/Milestone-project-4-GraphicDesign/README.md

 - In order to deploy to Heroku initial files need to be set up to run the app.
     1. Applications
-        * requirements.txt-  Lists the requirements to deploy to Flask
+        * requirements.txt-  Lists the requirements to deploy
         * Procfile (capital P)

 #### Heroku deployment